rickchiron/prolance/README.md

 # prolance
-This is the website for one of the greatest freelancing website in india
+This is the website of one of the greatest freelancing website in india